Entrepreneur’s Guide to Modular Product Design Costs

 The greatest hidden costs occur when you receive your order of freshly pressed boards, only to find that minor design errors cause your boards to function with substandard performance or not at all.
 This can quickly derail your entire project and is one reason why designers normally go through several design, test, and build iterations before moving up to mass manufacturing.
 Even professional engineers can get the design wrong, and the last thing anyone needs is to waste money on a large production run due to a simple design mistake.

 Development time and costs in this platform are lower because the electronic connections between different modules at the PCB level are very well defined.
-You won’t have to recreate them from scratch: Geppetto already has this information built-in.
-Geppetto’s turnkey manufacturing solution gives you the assurance you need that your board will come off the assembly line and work as desired.
+You won’t have to recreate them from scratch: Upverter already has this information built-in.
+Upverter’s turnkey manufacturing solution gives you the assurance you need that your board will come off the assembly line and work as desired.

-As an example of the development time and cost savings, building the aforementioned SBC with a Raspberry Pi Compute 3 module in Geppetto will take you about 20 minutes, while hiring a freelancer to develop the same board from scratch will take dozens of hours.
-Going the route of Geppetto is undoubtedly going to save you hundreds to thousands on electronics development costs.
+As an example of the development time and cost savings, building the aforementioned SBC with a Raspberry Pi Compute 3 module in Upverter will take you about 20 minutes, while hiring a freelancer to develop the same board from scratch will take dozens of hours.
+Going the route of Upverter is undoubtedly going to save you hundreds to thousands on electronics development costs.

-Thanks to the modular product design tools in Geppetto by Gumstix, any entrepreneurial engineer can streamline their design and production process.
+Thanks to the modular product design tools in Upverter (previously known as Geppetto), any entrepreneurial engineer can streamline their design and production process.
 You can quickly create cutting-edge, fully functional modular embedded systems in a browser-based design interface.
 You can rest assured that your designs will be production ready and adaptable for nearly any application.
 You’ll also have access to a variety of industry-standard COMs and modules for use in your new product.